astoff/digestif/README.md

 - Try the [consult-eglot] package to access the index of a multifile project (this is exposed via the the `workspace/symbols` LSP method.)

-- The fuzzy completion features is known to work in conjunction with [Company mode].
-Other completion UIs may be incompatible.

 ### Emacs with the [lsp-mode] package